-In most activities there will also be a mix of these kinds and over time frequent environment-driven actions (b) are learnt and end up being proceduralised or routine actions (c) — practice makes perfect.
-Anyone who has practiced a sport or music will have found this for themselves.
+In most activities there will also be a mix of these tyes of activity and, over time, frequent environment-driven actions (b) are thoroughly learned and end up being proceduralised or routine actions (c) — practice makes perfect.
+Anyone who has practised a sport or music will have found this for themselves.

-When the Wii was launched in 2006, it brought with it a new interaction paradigm.
-Like the iPhone, it allows us to bring learned gestures and associations from our day to day physical world into our physical–digital interactions.
-In doing so it opened digital gaming up to a whole new market by removing the barriers between the physical controls and their digital responses.
-The Wii brings with it a lot of interesting case material on how we perceive physical space.
-For example two players stand side by side playing Wii Sports Tennis.
-One “serves” to the other “diagonally” across the court.
-If we assume that the player “receiving” is on right handed and on the left hand side of the court (from their perspective), they will be forced to receive the ball ‘backhanded’?
+When Nintendo launched the Wii in 2006, they created a new interaction paradigm.
+Like the iPhone that followed it, the Wii allowed us to bring learned gestures and associations from our day-to-day physical world into our physical–digital interactions.
+A two-part controller translated body movement into gaming actions, and in doing so opened computer gaming up to a completely new market.
+The Microsoft Kinect took the Wii concept further by literally using the gamers’ bodies as controllers.
+The Wii/Kinect revolution brought with it a lot of interesting case material on how we perceive physical space.
+Consider for example the case of two players standing side by side playing Kinect table tennis.
+One serves diagonally to the other across the net.
+If we assume, for example, that the player ‘receiving’ is right-handed and on the lefthand side of the court (from their perspective), will they be forced to receive the ball ‘backhanded’?

-As well as perception being intimately tied to the physical world, our cognition itself is expressed within the world.
-When we add up large numbers we use a piece of paper, when we solve a jigsaw puzzle we do not just stare and then put all the pieces in place but try them one by one.
-Some studying such phenomena talk about ‘distributed cognition’ seeing our cognition and thinking as not just being in our head, but distributed between our heads, the world and often other people [[HH00, Hu95]].
+Like our perception, which is intimately tied to the physical world, our cognition itself is expressed physically.
+When we add up large numbers we use a piece of paper.
+When we solve a jigsaw puzzle we do not just stare and then put all the pieces in place, we try them one by one.
+Researchers studying such phenomena talk about distributed cognition, regarding our cognition and thinking to be not only inside our head, but distributed between our head, the world and often other people [HH00;Hu95].
 Early studies looked at Micronesian sailors, navigating without modern instruments for hundreds of miles between tiny islands.
-They found that no single person held the whole navigation in their heads, but it was somehow worked out between them [[Hu83, Hu95]].
+They found that no single person held the whole navigation in their head, but it was somehow worked out between them [Hu83;Hu95].

-More radically still, some philosophers talk about our mind being embodied, not just in the sense of being physically embodied in our brain, but in the sense that our brains, bodies and the things we manipulate all together achieve ‘mind-like’ things [[Cl98]].
+More radically still, some philosophers talk about our mind being embodied, not just in the sense of being physically embodied in our brain, but in the sense that, all together, our brain, body and the things we manipulate achieve ‘mind-like’ behaviour [Cl98].
 If you are doing a sum on a piece of paper, the paper, the pencil and your hand are just as much part of your ‘mind’ as your brain.

-If you think that is far fetched, imagine losing your phone SIM card.
-Where are the boundaries of your social mind?
+If you think that is farfetched, imagine losing your phone: where are the boundaries of your social mind?

-Theorists advocating strong ideas of the embodied mind would argue that we are creatures fitted most well to a perception–action cycle and where possible are parsimonious with mental representations allowing the environment to encode as much as possible.
+Theorists who advocate strong ideas of the embodied mind would argue that we are creatures fitted most well to a perception–-action cycle and tend to be parsimonious with mental representations, allowing the environment to encode as much as possible.

-In the natural world this means, for example, that we do not need to remember what the weather is like now as we can feel the wind on our cheeks or the rain on our hands.
+In the natural world this means, for example, that we do not need to remember what the weather is like now, because we can feel the wind on our cheeks or the rain on our hands.
 In a more complex setting this can include changes made to the world (e.g. the bowl on the worktop) and even changes made precisely for the reason of offloading information processing or memory (e.g. ticking off the shopping list).
-Indeed this is one of the main foci of distributed cognition accounts of activity [[HK02]].
+Indeed this is one of the main foci of distributed cognition accounts of activity [HH00].

-It is not necessary to take a strong embodied mind or even distributed cognition viewpoint to see that this parsimony is a normal aspect of human behaviour — why bother to remember the precise order of doing things to make my mug of tea when it is obvious what to do when I have milk in my hand and black tea in the mug?
+It is not necessary to take a strong ’embodied mind’ or even ‘distributed cognition’ viewpoint to see that such parsimony is a normal aspect of human behaviour — why bother to remember the precise order of actions to make my mug of tea when it is obvious what to do when I have milk in my hand and black tea in the mug?

 Of course parsimony of internal representation does not mean that there is no internal representation at all.
 The story of the grapefruit bowl would be less amusing if it happened all the time.
-While eating breakfast it is not unusual for to have both a grapefruit bowl and a mug of tea out at the same time, but the author in question had never before tried to pour milk on the grapefruit.
-As well as the reactive behaviour “when milk in hand pour in cup”, there is also some practiced idea of what follows what (plan) and some feeling of being “in the middle of making tea” (context, schema).
+While eating breakfast it is not unusual to have both a grapefruit bowl and a mug of tea out at the same time, but Alan had never before tried to pour milk on the grapefruit.
+As well as the reactive behaviour ‘when milk in hand pour in cup’, there is also some practised idea of what follows what (plan) and some feeling of being ‘in the middle of making tea’ (context, schema).

-Parsimony cuts both ways if it is more efficient to ‘store’ information in the world we will do that, if it is more efficient to store it in our heads then we do that instead.
+Parsimony cuts both ways.
+If it is more efficient to ‘store’ information in the world we will do that.
+If it is more efficient to store it in our heads then we do that instead.
 Think of an antelope being chased by a lion.
-The antelope does not constantly run with its head turned back to see the lion chasing after it; if it did it would fall over or crash into a tree.
-Instead it just knows in its head that the lion is there and runs.
+The antelope does not constantly run with its head turned back to see the lion chasing after it.
+If it did it would fall over or crash into a tree.
+Instead it just knows in its head that the lion is there, and keeps running.